Do Go On - 345 - Dame Julie Andrews

 I agree too.

-I have to know who brings people and their money to a cinema box.
+stating that, in my business, I have to know who brings people in their money to a cinema box.

 Audrey Hepburn had never made a financial flop.